FAQ

 What is Christian unschooling?

-“Train up a child in the way he should go and when he is old he will not depart from it.”
-Proverbs 22:6
+As Christians, we are called to: “Train up a child in the way he should go and when he is old he will not depart from it,” Proverbs 22:6.

-Because of this we look to God to show us the way to train our child, and allow them the freedom in Christ to find the way that He has laid out for them.
-In other words, we train them about Him and His ways, help them develop Godly character and trust God to show us and them what they will need in order to do His will in this life.
-In order to do this we look to what He is doing in their lives and the interest and passions He has given them, and gently guide them and follow their lead in the directions, knowing that HIS plan for them is better than anything we could come up with.
-You could say that Christian unschooling is God led instead of child led, as we watch and help the children grow towards His best for them, using what He has placed in them as a guide.
-It is definitely trusting Him to show us the right way, whether it includes book work or not, whether it seems “traditional” or not.
-A wonderful article on this can be found here.
+In other words, we train (gently guide – not train like a dog) them about Him and His ways, help them develop Godly characters, and trust God to show us and them what they will need in order to do His will in this life.
+In order to do this we look to what He is doing in their lives and the interest and passions He has given them, and we gently guide them and follow their lead in the directions, knowing that HIS plan for them is better than anything we could come up with.

 The best part of being a Christian unschooler is not being bound by other’s opinions of what home education should be but being free in Christ to grow together with our children into what God has called for us as individuals and as families.
 We can adjust to where He has us, keep our eyes on Him, and go where He leads.